CopperEgg/create_probes_bytag/README.md

 Ruby scripts for creating new probes, one for each system with a specified tag.
 The original use case for this utility was to create a series of TCP probes to monitor the SSH port on EC2 instances, using the EC2 public hostname.

+###Recent Updates

+* Updated February 27, 2013 to fix compatability issues with ruby-1.8.7.
+  At the same time, also added logic to update vs. create a probe.

 ###Synopsis
 On the command line, you specify:
   - your apikey